notqaltx/Nowadays-Bot/README.md

-# Sigma
+# LetsBeSocial.Bot
-Sigma.
+LetsBeSocial.
 Discord Bot with awesome moderation.
+Created only for the Official LBS Server.